 He has a Ph.D. in Urban & Regional Planning from The Florida State University (FSU), an M.Sc. in Development Planning and Management from Universität Dortmund, Germany/ Kwame Nkrumah university of Science & Technology (KNUST), Ghana, and a B.Sc. in Planning, also from KNUST.

-Mrs. Rosemary Coffie,who is a highly experienced and creative with sophisticated psychomotor skills,is a Lecturer in the department of Human Resource and Organizational Development at the Kwame Nkrumah University of Science and Technology.
+Dr. (Mrs.) Rosemary Coffie is highly experienced and creative with sophisticated psychomotor skills, a Lecturer in the department of Human Resource and Organizational Development at the Kwame Nkrumah University of Science and Technology.

 She is a professional teacher with teacher’s certificate ‘A’ from OLA teacher training College.
 She has a Diploma and Bachelors degree in Management from the University of Cape Coast.
 She also has a Post Graduate Diploma in Human Resource Management from the Westminster College of Computing in the United Kingdom and a Master of Education in International Management & Policy from the Birmingham University also in the United Kingdom.

-She is currently pursuing her PhD in Management with KNUST and Copenhagen Business School in Denmark on the Building Stronger University, Growth and Employment platform.
+She holds a PhD in Management from KNUST and Copenhagen Business School in Denmark on the Building Stronger University, Growth and Employment platform.
 A scholarship Scheme sponsored by the Danish Government (DANIDA).
-Mrs. Coffie is a member of the Institute of Human Resource Management Practitioners Ghana (IHRMP)
+Dr. Coffie is a member of the Institute of Human Resource Management Practitioners Ghana (IHRMP)

 Dr. Ohene Owusu Nyanin, has recently retired from The World Bank, after more than 27 years of service.
 He held various positions in the Bank, his most recent (four years) assignment being the Country Manager for Liberia.